atillaturker/event-go/README.md

 ## About

-A mobile application built with **React Native (Expo)** that lets users discover, create, and manage local events.
-Users can explore nearby events via interactive maps, RSVP to events, and manage their participation.
-Organizers can create and manage their own events and handle attendance requests.
+📱 A mobile application built with **React Native (Expo)** that lets users 🌎 discover and 🎟️ register for local events — including 🎶 concerts, 🎭 theater performances, 🎓 seminars, 🏆 sporting events, and more — and easily manage their participation, all based on their 📍 location.

 ---